 Events Management

-Accounting and Finance.
+Accounting and Finance

 6. Rules of Combination

-6.1 Required achievements for the Access to HE Diploma
+6.1 Required Achievements for the Access to HE Diploma

-Where options are available within a single set of rules of combination, which allow alternative requirements for the achievement of a named Diploma, the alternatives permitted by the options are consistent, in terms of academic challenge and demand, and will require equivalent standards for achievement, whenever and wherever it is delivered.
+Where options are available within a single set of rules of combination, which allow alternative requirements for the achievement of a named Diploma, the alternatives permitted by the options are consistent in terms of academic challenge and demand, and will require equivalent standards for achievement, whenever and wherever delivered.